-If you have arthritis of the knees, exercise should still be a part of your lifestyle.
+If you have osteoarthritis of the knees, exercise should and can still be a part of your lifestyle.
 The key is to know the right exercises and the right way to do them.

-Exercise brings blood and nutrients to the cartilage, making it more effective at protecting and guiding your joints during movement.
-Exercise also improves muscle strength.
-Stronger muscles are able to carry body weight more efficiently, relieving some of the burden put on the joints.
+Exercise also improves your muscle strength.
+Stronger muscles are able to carry your body weight more efficiently, relieving some of the burden put on the joints.

 People with arthritis may find the most benefit in wall squats, since squatting against the wall can help reduce your risk of putting unnecessary or incorrect pressure on your knees.